jarvelov/vue-form-json-schema/docs/README.md

 A [JSON schema](json-schema.org) based form generator without any fields!

 `vue-form-json-schema` tries to not make any assumptions about how your form is structured.
-It doesn't give you **any prebuilt components** for you to puzzle your form together with.
-Instead you can use any Vue component or HTML element in your form.

-Any element or component which can emit an event can be used with this form generator.
+There are no prebuilt components for you to puzzle your form together with.
+Instead **any Vue component or HTML element** which can emit an event can be used with this form generator.